 Concordia University Texas Policy

 Concordia's policy can be reviewed under Prohibiting Discrimination, Harassment and Sexual Violence.

 Concordia University Texas has designated a Title IX Coordinator and Deputy Title IX Coordinators to oversee compliance with Title IX.
 Any questions or concerns may be directed to any of these individuals.

-Complaints may be filed with a Title IX coordinator or deputy coordinator.
-Please note that Title IX coordinators are not a confidential point of communication or support.
-Title IX coordinators will keep information as private as possible, but cannot guarantee complete confidentiality.
+Reports may be filed with a Title IX Coordinator or Deputy Coordinator by using the Incident Reporting Form.
+Please note that Title IX Coordinators are not a confidential point of communication or support.
+Title IX Coordinators will keep information as private as possible, but cannot guarantee complete confidentiality.

 Concordia's campus pastor may also serve as a source for confidential communications when that individual is acting in that role.

-An individual may elect to file a criminal complaint with law enforcement.
-This can be done in addition to reporting an incident to a Title IX coordinator.
-An individual may choose to file a campus grievance and not with law enforcement, to file a criminal complaint with law enforcement and not a campus grievance, or to not file any complaint.
+An individual may elect to file a report with law enforcement.
+This can be done in addition to or in place of reporting an incident to a Title IX Coordinator.

 Concordia encourages victims to take action, including reporting an incident of sexual misconduct to law enforcement.